Share

 We have supported constitutional recognition of Australia’s First Nations peoples since the 2012 Constitutional Recognition Bill.

-We respect the outcome of the 2023 referendum and will continue to work with First Nations peoples towards recognition, reconciliation and justice.
-This includes advocating for improvements to the co-development and co-design of policy and funding of services and programs.
+We continue to advocate for improvements to the co-development and co-design of policy and funding of services and programs.
 Real change can only be achieved by empowering First Nations communities, groups and individuals to contribute to the important policy making decisions that impact on their lives.

 We are also committed to the United Nations Declaration on the Rights of Indigenous Peoples, noting that improved outcomes will only be achieved when First Nations Peoples are able to “live in dignity, to maintain and strengthen their own institutions, cultures and traditions and to pursue their self-determined development, in keeping with their own needs and aspirations”.